-It turns out the geometry of Shimura varieties in characteristic p is much finer than that in characteristic 0, in the sense that there are several invariants in characteristic p, which are stable under the prime to p Hecke action, leading to various natural stratifications of the special fiber $\mathcal{S}{K_pK^p,0}(G,X)$ .
-Following Oort (in the Siegel case, see [35] for example), Viehmann-Wedhorn (in the PEL type case, cf. [48]) and many others (see the references of [48, 47] for example), we mainly concentrate on the Newton stratification, the Ekedahl-Oort stratification, and the central leaves in this paper.
+It turns out that the geometry of Shimura varieties in characteristic p is much finer than that in characteristic 0, in the sense that there are several invariants in characteristic p, which are stable under the prime to p Hecke action, leading to various natural stratifications of the special fiber $\mathcal{S}{K_pK^p,0}(G,X)$.
+Following Oort (in the Siegel case, see [36] for example), Viehmann-Wedhorn (in the PEL type case, cf. [49]) and many others (see the references of [49, 48] for example), we mainly concentrate on the Newton stratification, the Ekedahl-Oort stratification, and the central leaves in this paper.
 In fact in this paper we will only be concerned with some basic properties of these stratifications, and the relations between these strata.
-Our study here can be put in the general framework proposed by He-Rapoport in [15], where more group theoretic aspects are emphasized (compare also [38, 9, 10]).
+Our study here can be put2 in the general framework proposed by He-Rapoport in [16], where more group theoretic aspects are emphasized (compare also [39, 10, 11]).

-We mention that if (G, X) is of PEL type, then we can use the explicit moduli interpretation to treat the geometry of the special fibers.
-In the general Hodge type case, at the current stage we do not know whether there exists moduli interpretation in mixed characteristic.
-But there still exists an abelian scheme together with certain tensors over the special fiber of a Hodge type Shimura variety, and we can use of it to study the geometry modulo p, cf. [13, 51, 53, 54] for example.
+If (G, X) is of PEL type, then we can use the explicit moduli interpretation to treat the geometry of the special fibers.
+In the more general Hodge type case, at the current stage we do not know whether there exists moduli interpretation in mixed characteristic.
+However, there still exists an abelian scheme together with certain tensors over the special fiber of a Hodge type Shimura variety, and we can make use of it to study the geometry modulo p, cf. [14, 52, 54, 55] for example.
 If now (G, X) is a general abelian type Shimura datum, which is the case we want to treat in this paper, then there is no abelian scheme nor p-divisible groups over the associated Shimura varieties at all.
 Nevertheless, we can study them by choosing some related Hodge type Shimura varieties.
 This usually requires the study of some finer geometric structures on these Hodge type Shimura varieties.
 Along the way, we will also see some close relations between the strata of different Shimura varieties.
 To a certain extent, many of our following main results were previously known in the PEL type and Hodge type cases.
-Our modest goal here is to extend them to the abelian type case and hence in the full generality as in the work of Kisin [18], and to provide a useful documentary literature with a point of view toward possible applications to Langlands program.
+Our modest goal here is to extend them to the abelian type case and hence in the full generality as in the work of Kisin [19], and to provide a useful documentary literature with a point of view toward possible applications to Langlands program.

-&lt;sup>1Here in the introduction we work uniformly over $\overline{\kappa}$ for simplicity.
-We remind the reader that in the body part of this paper, we denote by $\mathscr{S}{K_pK^p,0}(G,X)$ the special fiber over $\kappa$ and by $\mathscr{S}{K_pK^p,\overline{\kappa}}(G,X)$ the geometric special fiber over $\overline{\kappa}$ .
+1Here in the introduction we work uniformly over $\overline{\kappa}$ for simplicity.
+We remind the reader that in the body part of this paper, we denote by $\mathscr{S}{K_pK^p,0}(G,X)$ the special fiber over κ and by $\mathscr{S}{K_pK^p,\overline{\kappa}}(G,X)$ the geometric special fiber over $\overline{\kappa}$.

-&lt;sup>2In fact the main part of [15] is to work with all parahoric levels at p.
-Here we restrict to the hyperspecial levels, as a first step toward the verification of the axioms in [15] in the abelian type case.
+2In fact the main part of [16] is to work with all parahoric levels at p.
+Here we restrict to the hyperspecial levels, as a first step toward the verification of the axioms in [16] in the abelian type case.